awsdocs/aws-data-pipeline-developer-guide/doc_source/dp-object-emractivity.md

 ```

 **Note**
-To pass arguments to an application in a step, you may need to escape the arguments that you pass\.
+To pass arguments to an application in a step, you need to specify the Region in the path of the script, as in the following example\.
+In addition, you may need to escape the arguments that you pass\.
 For example, if you use `script-runner.jar` to run a shell script and want to pass arguments to the script, you must escape the commas that separate them\.
 The following step slot illustrates how to do this:

 ```
-"step" : "s3://elasticmapreduce/libs/script-runner/script-runner.jar,s3://datapipeline/echo.sh,a\\\\,b\\\\,c"
+"step" : "s3://eu-west-1.elasticmapreduce/libs/script-runner/script-runner.jar,s3://datapipeline/echo.sh,a\\\\,b\\\\,c"
 ```
 This step uses `script-runner.jar` to run the `echo.sh` shell script and passes `a`, `b`, and `c` as a single argument to the script\.
 The first escape character is removed from the resultant argument so you may need to escape again\.
 For example, if you had `File\.gz` as an argument in JSON, you could escape it using `File\\\\.gz`\.
 However, because the first escape is discarded, you must use `File\\\\\\\\.gz `\.